courtois-neuromod/cneuromod-things/README.md

 datalad get sub-01/beh/*
 ```

-**Warning**: while it is technically feasible to pull the entire content of all nested submodules recursively from the S3 file server (using ``datalad get -r *``), we strongly recommend against it due to the complexity and depth of the nested repository structure and sheer dataset size.
+**Warning**: while it is technically feasible to pull the entire content of all nested submodules recursively from the CONP server (using ``datalad get -r *``), we strongly recommend against it due to the complexity and depth of the nested repository structure and sheer dataset size.

 Project Organization